jameshughes89/cs102/src/site/labs/sorting/sorting-recursive.rst

 Starting Point
 ==============

 This lab focuses on the sorts discussed in :doc:`topic 26 </topics/sorting/sorting-recursive>`.
 Note that, unlike the previous lab, here we use an unsorted bag instead of an array.

+The below code can be used for setting up a bag to be sorted and timing the different sorting algorithms.

 .. code-block:: java